Bespoke IT Services

 If you use Microsoft Office for business-critical tools, then to have VBA expertise in-house is of considerable advantage.
 DMW will work with you to establish VBA skills so that you reduce the risk introduced by relying solely on external contractors to maintain your Office-based systems.

 Preparing Specifications for ITTs

-If your spec is sketchy then potential suppliers or contractors will be reckoning whether 20% or 30% added into their quote is enough to cover themselves against all eventualities.
+If your spec is sketchy, then potential suppliers or contractors may be reckoning whether 20% or 30% added into their quote is enough to cover themselves against all eventualities.